camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/amazon-sns.md

 ## Create an Amazon SNS inbound Connector task

 1. Start building your BPMN diagram.
 You can use the **Amazon SNS inbound Connector** with either a **Start Event** or **Intermediate Catch Event**.
-2. Select the applicable element and change its template to an **Amazon SNS connector**.
+2. Select the applicable element and change its template to an **Amazon SNS Connector**.
 3. Fill in all required properties.
 4. Complete your BPMN diagram.
 5. Deploy the diagram to activate the webhook.